 Some registrars tried to sell their customers Top Level Domain names that were not authorized by the ICANN organization.
 The result was the closure of these registrars.

-There has been some licensed, but rogue registrars that would tell customers of other registrars that their domain name were due for renewal.
+There has been some licensed, but rogue registrars, that would tell customers of other registrars that their domain name was due for renewal.
 Instead of just a standard renewal, though, the customers would end up transferring their domain name to that rogue registrar.

 This is often called Domain Slamming.

 ICANN made some changes in 2004 in an attempt to prevent unwanted transfers.
 Since then, domain names are locked.
 It gets unlocked only when you initiate a transfer or when they expire.